OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

 .. important::

     Upgrade operation detects changed values and preserves their content.
-Using patch mode **replace** described in :ref:`Troubleshooting <cfg_conflicts>`, the user can request to replace changed values with default ones for which **new default appears in the newer version**.
+Using patch mode's **replace** described in :ref:`Troubleshooting <cfg_conflicts>`, the user can request to replace changed values with default ones for which **new default appears in the newer version**.

 Parameters: